-Son of Emile Auguste Ouchard and began making at 13.
+Son of Emile Auguste Ouchard, he began making at 13.
 At the end of 1941 he moved to Paris with his father.
 At this time he adopted the Hill-style underslide that his father so often used.
 Fought in WWII and in 1949 joined the Vidoudez firm in Geneva, Switzerland, on the recommendation of Lapierre.
-Worked there until 1971, at which time he became professor of bow making at the Ecole de lutherie in ...Read More Mirecourt.
+Worked there until 1971, at which time he became professor of bow making at the Ecole de Lutherie in ...Read More Mirecourt.
 From this time he gave up the Hill-style underside and branded his bows, "OUCHARD."
 He was of fundamental importance for the revival of French bow making, producing bows of fine quality.

-- The auction record for this maker is $12,870 in May 2008, for a violin bow. - 59 auction price results.
+- The auction record for this maker is $12,870 in May 2008, for a violin bow.

 View all auction prices for Bernard Ouchard

 Ouchard family tree